ess-community/aiml-blogs/content/posts/Intro-Diffusion-Models-part1/index.md

 ## What are diffusion models?
 Diffusion models are inspired by *non-equilibrium thermodynamics* -- specifically, how particles spread out or "*diffuse*" over time.
 The core idea behind them is simple: we gradually corrupt (*i.e.*, add noise to) clean data until it becomes completely random, then train a deep learning model to reverse this process and recover the original data.

-><mark>*Diffusion models are a class of generative models that learn to reverse a gradual noising process applied to data, enabling them to generate realistic samples from the underlying data distributions by iteratively denoising random noise.*</mark>
+><mark class="green">*Diffusion models are a class of generative models that learn to reverse a gradual noising process applied to data, enabling them to generate realistic samples from the underlying data distributions by iteratively denoising random noise.*</mark>

 {{< figure
   src="../../images/satellite_diffusion.gif"